Australian Cattle Dog vs Australian Kelpie: Complete Comparison (2026)

 Health and Lifespan Comparison

 Australian Cattle Dog has a typical lifespan of 12-16 years, while Australian Kelpie lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Australian Cattle Dog is predisposed to Eye Conditions, Hearing Issues, Joint Issues, with associated veterinary costs for monitoring and treatment.
-Australian Kelpie faces its own health challenges including Genetic Conditions, Orthopedic Concerns, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Australian Kelpie faces its own health challenges including Genetic Conditions, Orthopedic Concerns, specific genetic predispositions that regular veterinary screening can catch early.
+Equivalent numbers of documented health predispositions, though the specific conditions and protocols are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health